pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 ### Element Validation

-CloudForms Management Engine 5.4 introduced the ability to add input field validation to dialog elements.
-Currently the only Validator Types are _None_ or  _Regular Expression_, but regular expressions are useful for validating input for values such as IP Addresses:
+ManageIQ _Botvinnik_ introduced the ability to add input field validation to dialog elements.
+Currently the only Validator Types are **None** or  **Regular Expression**, but regular expressions are useful for validating input for values such as IP Addresses:

 <br>
 ![screenshot](images/screenshot6.png)

 ### Using the Input from One Element in Another Element's Dynamic Method

-We can link elements in such a way that a user's input in the one element can be used by subsequent dynamic elements that have the _Show Refresh Button_ selected.
-The subsequent dynamic method, when refreshed, can access the first element's input value using $evm.root['dialog\_elementname'].
+We can link elements in such a way that a user's input in the one element can be used by subsequent dynamic elements that have the **Show Refresh Button** selected.
+The subsequent dynamic method, when refreshed, can access the first element's input value using `$evm.root['dialog_elementname']`.

 We can use this in several useful ways, such as to populate a dynamic list based on a value input previously, or to create a validation method.